 Thanks to their versatility, resistance, and technical features, external gear pumps offer advantages that are renowned in all their application fields.

-Specifically, the advantages we are talking about are:
+Specifically, the advantages we are referring to are:

 • extremely stable fluid stream with low pressure pulsations